roberttwomey/embodied-code-fall22/README.md

 # Policies

 __UNL Course Policies and Resources__.
-Students are responsible for knowing the university policies and resources found on this page ([https://go.unl.edu/coursepolicies](https://go.unl.edu/coursepolicies)):
+Students are responsible for knowing the university policies and resources found on this page: [https://go.unl.edu/coursepolicies](https://go.unl.edu/coursepolicies)
 - University-wide Attendance Policy
 - Academic Honesty Policy
 - Services for Students with Disabilities